jmerle/inkdrop-auto-reload/CONTRIBUTING.md

 Some tasks only have to be performed by maintainers:
 - To update dependencies, run `yarn upgrade-interactive --latest` and select the dependencies to update.
 - To release a new version, run `yarn release`.
-This cleans the dist/ directory, builds the code and runs `ipm publish` with the arguments and options provided to `yarn release`.
+This removes the dist/ directory, builds the code and runs `ipm publish` with the arguments and options provided to `yarn release`.
 Run `ipm help publish` to see all the supported arguments and options.
 After releasing the new version, go to the repository's releases on GitHub, create a new release, link it to the newly created tag and write some information about the update.